LukeNeedham/FlowerPotRecycler/README.md

 # FlowerPotRecycler
-Are you sick of writing an Adapters for every RecyclerView?
+Are you sick of writing an Adapter for every RecyclerView?
 Me too.
 Never write an adapter again &ast;.

 &ast; Or at least make it less painful.